min2ha/ukwa-site/content/target/51977/index.en.md

   "subject": "Religion/Theology"
 }

-# St. Michael and All Angels Church, Beckenham

 From 1866 until 1877 St Michael’s church was a little tin hall in Harding’s Lane, in the Alexandra district of Beckenham.
 When Holy Trinity, Lennard Road, was built in 1877, St Michael’s moved to the Birkbeck Estate where a few houses stood among the cabbage fields and market gardens.
 The first services were held on Easter Day, 1877.